 Yes, they should.
 Winning a criminal case in state or federal court is an uphill battle, to say the least.
 That is to say nothing of the financial gut punch of a single trial.
 Federal criminal laws are not the few they were in the 1920s.
 Now, just about every state crime has a federal corollary.
 Requiring a citizen to win two successive criminal trials to keep their liberty is a burden too high for any free society.

-The Court will issue its ruling next year.We value your comments!
-Please weigh in on our comment section below.
+The Court will issue its ruling next year.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com